JGCRI/pygcam/docs/source/gcamtool.rst

 .. code-block:: bash

-   gcamtool.py -b -P MyProject run -S MyScenario
+   gt -b -P MyProject run -S MyScenario

 runs all steps for scenario ``MyScenario`` in the project ``MyProject`` by queuing a batch job on the default queue.
-Arguments to ``gcamtool.py`` allow the user to set various resource requirements and to select the queue to use.
+Arguments to ``gt`` allow the user to set various resource requirements and to select the queue to use.

 The command to run to queue the batch job is taken from the configuration